andrewrk/zig-general-purpose-allocator/README.md

 * Port to freestanding / support backing allocator rather than OS API
 * Make `std.HashMap` return bytes back to the allocator when the hash map gets smaller.
+* Make deallocated but still mapped bytes be `0xdd`.